vectorgrp/sil-kit/docs/usage/replay.rst

 This execution model allows using unmodified participants in a replay session, without their cooperation or code changes.
-The supported VIB data types and runtime behaviors are detailed in section :ref:`sec:replay`.
+The supported SILKIT data types and runtime behaviors are detailed in section :ref:`sec:replay`.